jbellsey/styletron-themer/README.md

 ```

 The files in the `dist` directory are built and committed to git.
-They are generated with babel, using the following script:
+They are generated with rollup, using the following script:

 ```bash
 npm run build